chef/knife-ec-backup/README.md

 # Known Bugs

-- knife-ec-backup cannot be installed in the embedded gemset of Chef Server 12.
-This will be resolved in a future Chef Server release.

 - `knife ec restore` can fail to restore cookbooks, failing with an internal server error.
 A common cause of this problem is a concurrency bug in Chef Server.
 Setting `--concurrency 1` can often